Lys Symonette: Provenance and early years

 Berta Elisabeth Weinschenk was born in Mainz.
 Max Weinschenk, her father, was a Jewish wine merchant.
 Her mother, born Gertrude Metzger, was a committed singer who, as a contralto, gave recitals not just in her home city but also in Frankfurt and Gotha.
 There was musicianship on her father's side too: Jacob Hugo Weinschenk, her uncle, was an enthusiastic 'cellist (who also wrote sonnets).
 Bertlies (as she quickly came to be known) grew up with her parents and her younger sister, Marianne, at the family home at "Fischtor 21" in Mainz.
 An early blow was the death of her father when she was eleven.
 Almost at once, however, Bertlies and Marianne found they had acquired a (Christian) stepfather, Dr. Willi Honheisser.
-She attended the "Linkenbach" private school and then, between 1924 and 1934, the Senior Girls' School in Mainz.
+She attended the "Linkenbach" private school and then, between 1924 and 1934, the Höhere Mädchenschule (senior girls' school) in Mainz.
 She passed her school final exams (Abitur) in 1934.
 She had not excelled particularly at mathematics and the sciences, but at the Senior School she had obtained top marks in singing and shown herself to be more than competent as a pianist.
 Her exam results in 1934 would, under other circumstances, have opened the way to university level education, but it was at this time still unusual for girls to attend university and the times were, in any case, malign.
 Nevertheless, at some point she was taught by Lothar Windsperger at the Peter Cornelius Conservatory in Mainz, and she briefly moved to Berlin to embark on a period as a music student, studying both the piano and singing.